ASHWIN492/Marine-Animal-Classification/README.md

 The project follows a structured approach for managing artifacts and configurations:

+## Overview

+The project consists of the following components:

+- Data ingestion: Unzips the dataset containing images of underwater animals.
+- Base model preparation: Prepares the base ResNet-50 model for fine-tuning.
+- Training: Fine-tunes the ResNet-50 model on the dataset.
+- Streamlit app: Deploys the trained model for inference via a user-friendly web interface.
+- MLflow integration: Tracks experiments, parameters, metrics, and models for better management and reproducibility.

 ### `config.yaml`:

 - **Artifacts Root Directory**: Centralized location for storing project artifacts.